Khan/slack-deploy-hooks/README.md

 First, you can optionally provision secrets locally.
 Instructions will be given on your first deploy.

-Khan Sun is a vanilla Node application, so a simple
+The Slack deploy hooks are a vanilla Node application, so a simple

     $ npm install
     $ export SUN_DEBUG=1